MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Introduction
 ------------

-Multi-Sandboxing of Applications is based on Kernel & Features semantic (KF).

-This document defines the Kernel & Features specification (KF profile), a Trusted Execution Environment (TEE) targeting embedded systems.
+The Kernel & Features (KF) specification defines the concepts for setting up Multi-Sandboxing of Applications, managing their lifecycle, and controlling their execution.

 Specification Summary
 ~~~~~~~~~~~~~~~~~~~~~